Avoda-Solutions/physics-of-digital-transformation/axioms.md

 2.  **Industry 4.0 (Capacity):** The exponent acts as **Scalability** ($I4^2$).

 **Conclusion:**
-The result of your digital transformation is already determined by your topology.
+The result of your digital transformation is determined by your topology.